Criticism a motivating factor for Vols’ offensive line

 Friend said his offensive line is deeper and more physical now.

-The Volunteers signed freshman tackles Wanya Morris and Darnell Wright , who are both challenging for starting spots.
+The Volunteers signed freshman tackles Wanya Morris and Darnell Wright, who are both challenging for starting spots.
+Center Brandon Kennedy is healthy again after a knee injury caused him to play only one game last season.
 Tennessee could get an even bigger boost if Trey Smith is cleared to play after his 2018 season ended early due to blood clots in his lungs.

 Smith, arguably Tennessee’s best overall player, earned second-team all-SEC honors as a freshman and started the Vols’ first seven games at left tackle last season.